South Florida Dentist Charles Adelson Charged In Murder For Hire Hit On Ex-Brother-In-Law

 FORT LAUDERDALE (CBSMiami/AP) — A Fort Lauderdale dentist is now charged in connection with the 2014 murder of his brother-in-law, who was a prominent law professor at Florida State University.

-Charles Adelson was taken into custody at his home on Thursday morning.READ MORE: Florida Bride, Caterer Accused Of Lacing Wedding Food With Pot
+Charles Adelson was taken into custody at his home on Thursday morning.READ MORE: Florida's Governor Ron DeSantis Signs Bill Banning Critical Race Theory In Public Schools

 It’s alleged that Adelson arranged the killing so his sister could move back to the Fort Lauderdale area from Tallahassee with her two children.
 Wendi Adelson had been unable to return to South Florida because Markel had joint custody of their young children after a highly contentious divorce.